AdeDoyle/WurzburgSiteCode/README.md

 The text of the Wurzburg Glosses was taken from Thesaurus Palaeohibernicus, Volume 1, with the permission of the Dublin Institute for Advanced Studies.

-The content of this database is the copyright of the National University of Ireland, Galway (NUIG) and is licenced for reuse under CC-BY 4.0.
+This database and its contents are the copyright of Adrian Doyle and the National University of Ireland, Galway (NUIG), and are licenced for reuse under CC-BY 4.0.